Overview

 Shuttles

-There are shuttles driving from Odda to P2 in the morning and two in the afternoon.
+There are several shuttles from Odda to P2 in the morning and two in the afternoon.
 This shuttle passes P1, so you can also get on this shuttle there to get to P2.
-Note that these shuttles only drive from the end of May until the end of September!
+Note that these shuttles only drive from the second half of May until the end of September!

 We know it all seems a bit complicated, and believe us: it is.
 But you can find more detailed info on the official Trolltunga website.
 Feel free to contact us if you have any specific questions.

 The hiking season runs from 1 June to 31 August.
-Shuttles busses from Odda to P2 drive from mid May until end of September.
+Shuttles buses from Odda to P2 drive from the second half of May until end of September.
 The shuttle bus between P2 and P3 runs from the beginning of June until the end of September, depending on the snow conditions.
 Note that outside the hiking season (June to August), there might still be a lot of snow along the trail.

-In the winter season from 1 October to 31 May, always go with a guide.
-Several companies offer guided snowshoe trips, so that you can enjoy the view of a snow-clad Trolltunga.
+In the winter season from 1 October to 31 May, you should always go with a guide.
+Several companies offer guided snowshoe trips so that you can enjoy the view of a snow-clad Trolltunga.

-If you don’t plan on staying the night at Trolltunga, we recommend you to start hiking before 8 am to make sure you’ll get back before it gets dark.
+If you don’t plan on staying the night at Trolltunga, we recommend starting hiking before 8 am to make sure you’ll get back before it gets dark.

 Make sure you are well prepared to stay the night.
 It can get freezing cold and extremely windy at night at Trolltunga.
 Bring warm clothes for the night, a sturdy tent that can stand a lot of wind, a warm sleeping bag…